Local Control Accountability Plan (LCAP)

 - Pupil Achievement

 - School Climate

 - Other Pupil Outcomes

-The final draft LCAP was adopted by the SCSD Board of Education at its regular board meeting on June 13, 2019.
+The final draft LCAP was adopted by the SCSD Board of Education at its regular board meeting on June 13, 2019, and the San Mateo County Office of Education on September 25, 2019.
 To view the Board approved LCAP, please see the attachment located to the right of this post.
-The document remains a draft until final approval by the County Office of Education.

 In accordance with LCAP requirements, questions raised during the public hearing, which was held on June 6, 2019, must be responded to by the Superintendent or designee, and posted on the District’s website.
 There were no questions raised during the public hearing.